DerekSelander/SpringBoardPOC/README.md

   (lldb) po 0xdeadbeef
   ```

-4. Ensure that this is the correct UIScrollView.
+4. Ensure that this is the correct UIScrollView subclass.
 Augment the view in some way.

   ```lldb
   (lldb) po [0xdeadbeef setHidden: YES]